-Thanks to those involved in the preparation of these updates, your efforts are appreciated.
-If you wish, you can read these as a PDF.
+Thank you to those involved in preparing these updates, your efforts are appreciated.
+If you wish, you can read these updates as a PDF.

 Join Amnesty International, get involved with our local AI Group and play your part in helping to promote and defend vital human rights across the world.

 We warmly invite newcomers and familiar faces alike to attend the next meeting of the Amnesty International Glasgow West Group.
-This update includes:
+This email includes:

 -